wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 }
 ```

-For comprehensive examples of testing VSM features with mock data stores, see <doc:UnitTesting>.
+For comprehensive examples of testing VSM features with mock data sources, see <doc:UnitTesting>.

 ### Dependency Injection with CPDI

-When considering how to share data stores across your app, we recommend _Composed Protocol Dependency Injection_ (CPDI).
+When considering how to share data sources across your app, we recommend _Composed Protocol Dependency Injection_ (CPDI).
 CPDI is type-safe, follows the least-knowledge architectural principle, and has zero runtime crashes.

 #### Step 1: Define Dependency Protocols

-Create a dependency protocol for each data store:
+Create a dependency protocol for each data source:

 ```swift
 protocol ProductStoreDependency: Sendable {